cnabio/cnab-spec/101-bundle-json.md

 Some extensions defined in the `custom` object of a bundle MAY be required in order for a runtime to perform any action on the bundle.
 A bundle author MUST use the `requiredExtensions` array to define those extensions that are required.
 The `requiredExtensions` array SHOULD contain the `EXTENSION NAME` defined in the `custom` object for each extension that is required.

-A runtime SHOULD check that it supports any required custom actions before performing any operation.
-However, bundles SHOULD be installable by runtimes that do not support extensions that are NOT identified in the `requiredExtensions` field.
+A runtime MUST check that it supports any required extensions before performing any action on the bundle.
+If the runtime does not support the required extension(s), it MAY proceed with the action or fail, however it MUST notify the user that it does not support the required extension(s).
+Runtimes that do not support extensions that are NOT identified in the `requiredExtensions` field of a bundle SHOULD perform actions on the bundle.

 ```json
 {